 Anything you might apologise for?

 And if you’re reading this thinking “but my partner is so defensive, what can I do about it?!” check whether you’re being more critical than you realise.
-Defensiveness is a natural response when we feel like we’re getting criticised.
+Defensiveness is a natural response when we feel like we’re being criticised.

 Toxic Communication Style 3: Contempt – Moving From Resentment to Contentment And Respect